Why choose this course

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-Nursing is actually the largest healthcare profession in the UK, and you will be familiar with the diverse roles that nurses need to play in most healthcare services whether in hospitals, practice surgeries, in people’s homes or in the wider community.
-This is not forgetting the variety of other specialist areas that nurses occupy, such as in care homes, schools, mental health agencies, hospices, in the military and in industry.
+Nursing is the largest healthcare profession in the UK and is home to a diverse range of roles in hospitals, practice surgeries, people’s homes and the wider community.
+There are also specialist areas that nurses occupy, in care homes, schools, mental health agencies, hospices, the military and in industry.
+Visit the NHS Careers website for further information.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.